 These small berries have been used for culinary and medicinal purposes since ancient times, and current research suggests that they may offer various health benefits.

 Juniper berries were used in traditional medicine practices to treat diabetes, and ethanol extract and tea of juniper berries seem to have the potential to reduce high blood sugar in diabetic rats.
-Though these findings are promising, research in humans is needed to confirm this potential health benefit.
+Though these findings are promising, research on humans is needed to confirm this potential health benefit.

 - Licorice Root

-Licorice root may just be one of the most over-looked herbs when it comes to healing.
+Licorice root may just be one of the most overlooked herbs when it comes to healing.
 It has been long used to treat various ailments and flavor candies, drinks, and medicines.

 In a study in rats, daily intake of licorice root extract resulted in significant improvements in blood sugar levels and kidney health.
 This effect has not been confirmed in humans.